raystack/optimus/docs/concepts/overview.md

 Each job specification has a set of configs made with a key value pair.
 Keys are always specific to the execution unit and value could be of 3 types.
-- User provided: These inputs are valus provided or configured by users at the time of creating via opctl or modifying the job using a text editor.
+- User provided: These inputs are values provided by users at the time of creating via optimus cli or modifying the job using a text editor.
 - Task inherited: Hooks can inherit the configuration values from base transformation and avoid providing the same thing using `{{.TASK__<CONFIG_NAME>}}` macro.
   For example: